 - Requests for a Municipal Lien Certificate (MLC) must be mailed to Tax Collector, Weymouth Town Hall, 75 Middle St. Weymouth, MA 02189 along with a payment of $50 (check only).
+Please also include a self-addressed stamped envelope.
 MLCs will be available no later than 10 days upon receipt of payment.

-- If you received a notice from the Registry of Motor Vehicles informing you that you can not renew your license or registration due to deliquent excise tax you must call Deputy Collector John Y. Brady at (781)545-5125 Monday through Friday 8:30AM-5PM (closed midday from 12PM to 12:30PM).
-A satellite office is located at Weymouth Landing (Monday, Tuesday, Thursday, Friday 10AM to 12PM/12:30PM to 4PM)
+- If you received a notice from the Registry of Motor Vehicles informing you that you can not renew your license or registration due to delinquent excise tax you must call Deputy Collector John Y. Brady at (781) 545-5125 Monday through Friday 8:30AM-5PM (closed midday from 12PM to 12:30PM).
+A satellite office is located at Weymouth Landing (Monday, Wednesday, and Friday 10AM to 12PM/12:30PM to 4PM).

 - If you do not specifically require a receipt for your tax transaction, it is recommended that you place your payments into the drop box that is conveniently located next to Town Hall.
 You may drop-off your tax payments at any time during the day or evening.
 Make sure your that your transaction is placed in a sealed envelope.
 Please note that your cancelled check is your receipt of payment.

 - All questions regarding property valuation, real estate tax abatement and/or exemption thereof are best handled by the Assessor’s office at (781) 682-3852.

 - If you require Information on the amount you paid in motor vehicle excise tax, you must appear in person at the Tax Collector office at Town Hall as we do not relay this information over the phone or via email.
 Proper ID is required.